libfuse/sshfs/sshfs.rst

 ========================

-To mount an SSHFS filesystem from ``/etc/fstab``, simply use ``sshfs`` as the file system type.
+To mount an SSHFS filesystem from ``/etc/fstab``, simply use ``sshfs`` as the filesystem type.
 (For backwards compatibility, you may also use ``fuse.sshfs``).